iterative/ldb-resources/documentation/Command-summary.md

 $ ldb add ds:black_cats ds:white_cats.v2  # merged with latest ds:black_cats and v.2 of ds:white_cats
 ```

-5. `workspace_folder` - ADD can take a workspace folder name as an argument.
+5. `ws:workspace_folder` - ADD can take a workspace folder name as an argument.
 This helps to avoid saving temporary datasets to LDB.

 *Use case:*
 ```